Ever wonder why cats like to sleep with their owners?

 Imagine if you had the ability and opportunity to sleep so much.
 You’d want to nap in the most comfortable place.

-While our definition of comfort and a cat’s one is different, cats like clean, soft beds and to be able to stretch and sprawl as they wish.
+While our definition of comfort and a cat’s is different, cats like clean, soft beds and to be able to stretch and sprawl as they wish.

 Another reason your cat might sleep with you is to show dominance over the other pets.